-Frigid temperatures chill southern Arizona, much of West
+Frigid temperatures chill Arizona desert, much of West

 - Fake-porn videos are being weaponized to harass and humiliate women: 'Everybody is a potential target'

+Elsewhere, the National Weather Service issued a freeze warning in the Nevada county where Las Vegas is located.
+Snow fell and stuck Tuesday on a desert highway over a mountain just 20 minutes outside of Sin City.

-In Albuquerque, heavy snowfall and icy roads caused many government agencies and schools to close for the day.
+Albuquerque saw heavy snowfall and icy roads that caused many government agencies and schools to close.

-The National Weather Service said more frigid weather is expected Thursday in the region.
+The cold weather and snow is “quite uncommon” for the area, National Weather Service meteorologist Glenn Lader said.
+In Arizona, he said, Nogales, a city on the Mexico border, had about six inches of snow.

+Even Southern California got a bit of the action with rain expected as part of already cold, windy weather.

+Meanwhile, some parts of Alaska rang in the new year with relatively balmy weather for the region that helped melt snow in Anchorage.

-Meanwhile, a change in the jet stream pumped warmer air from the south into Alaska, taking temperature to 44 degrees in Anchorage on New Year’s Day.
+A change in the jet stream brought warmer air from the south, taking temperature to 44 degrees on New Year’s Day.

+It was a nice respite from a winter mix that left 32.6 inches of snow on the ground in Anchorage in December, with most of it falling during the last half of the month.

+Colder weather was in the forecast, with high temperatures dropping to the teens or even single digits.